 PhreeqcRM implements the algorithm described in PHAST (Parkhurst et al., 2004) to balance the computational load among the number of threads or processes.
 A list of M cells is divided into k tasks, whereby the first m1 cells in the list are assigned to the first task, the next m2 cells are assigned to the second task, and so on, until the final mk cells are assigned to the kth task, with the provision that i=1kmi=M. The load-balancing algorithm adjusts the set of mi to try to achieve an equal calculation time for each of the tasks.
 Preliminary indications are that the algorithm works well for small numbers of tasks, but is not effective for large numbers of tasks on a cluster of computers.
 Methods to set the load balancing are RM_SetRebalanceByCell and RM_SetRebalanceFraction.

-The developer can add tasks for the workers by using RM_SetMpiWorkerCallback (Fortran) to register a function that will be called when a non-PhreeqcRM task message (integer) is sent by the manager to RM_MpiWorker.
+Optionally, the developer can add tasks for the workers by using RM_SetMpiWorkerCallback (Fortran) to register a function that will be called when a non-PhreeqcRM task message (integer) is sent by the manager to RM_MpiWorker.
 The registered method interprets the task messages and calls developer-defined methods.
-PHAST uses a callback and additional non-PhreeqcRM methods to distribute the transport simulations (one per component) among the available MPI processes.
-For example, in PHAST, a callback function is registered; the manager sends a message to all workers that transport is to be calculated; the task message is not a PhreeqcRM task message, so the callback method is called; and the callback method calls a PHAST transport method that is run by the workers.
+For example, PHAST uses a callback and additional non-PhreeqcRM methods to distribute the transport simulations (one per component) among the available MPI processes.
+In PHAST, a callback function is registered; the manager sends a message to all workers that transport is to be calculated; the task message is not a PhreeqcRM task message, so the callback method is called; and the callback method calls a PHAST transport method that is run by the workers.
 Within the transport method, data is transferred from the manager to the workers, and the transport calculations are performed by specified workers.
 Other PHAST-defined tasks, identified by task messages, are used to collect the post-transport concentrations from the workers.

 The speedup of parallelization, defined as fraction of CPU time compared to serial computations on a single processor, has been evaluated for the MoMaS easy benchmark (see section 3.4) by using the multithreaded (OpenMP) and the multiprocessing (MPI) versions of PhreeqcRM in PHAST.
 Two series of simulations using 1 to 16 threads or processes were run on a Linux computer with 24 cores (AMD Opteron 6168).
 The times for the chemistry calculation diminished from about 23 h to about 2 h for both multithreading and multiprocessing (Figure 2).
-However, in this limited testing on Linux, multiprocessing appears to be more efficient; it produced faster simulation times and greater speedups relative to multithreading.
-When using multiple nodes on a large multiprocessor computer with shared memory (Silicon Graphics, 256 CPUs), the MPI version was vastly superior to the OpenMP version.
-Apparently, the threads of the OpenMP version competed inefficiently to read and write shared memory.
-For the MPI version, the processes had independent data to run calculations, and the explicit distribution and collection of data was relatively more efficient than OpenMP.
+However, in this limited testing on Linux, multiprocessing appears to be slightly more efficient; it produced faster simulation times and greater speedups relative to multithreading.

 Figure 2: Log-log plots of (a) chemistry calculation time (including communication) and (b) speedup against number of threads (Multithreaded) or number of processes (Multiprocessing) for the easy 1D MoMaS reactive transport benchmark.